-- ⇒ Set the mode dial to n, and press ► (1) on the control button. - (Macro) will appear on the LCD screen. - If the menu is currently displayed, press MENU first to make the menu disappear. - You can carry out this operation even when the mode dial is set to SCN (other than the Landscape mode) (page 28) or ...
+- → Set the mode dial to n, and press ► (1) on the control button. - (Macro) will appear on the LCD screen. - If the menu is currently displayed, press MENU first to make the menu disappear.

 Center the subject in the frame, and shoot the image.